milanXpetrovic/drosophila-social-interaction-criteria/README.md

 # Drosophila automated social interaction criteria

-Python implementation of algorithm from: [Automated identification of social interaction criteria in Drosophila melanogaster](https://royalsocietypublishing.org/doi/full/10.1098/rsbl.2014.0749)
+This repo is Python implementation of algorithm from: [Automated identification of social interaction criteria in Drosophila melanogaster](https://royalsocietypublishing.org/doi/full/10.1098/rsbl.2014.0749)

+This is still in develoipment phase.

 ## Citaiton